Afgod-95/Spendmate/README.md

 # Spendmate

 Spendmate is a personal finance and expense tracking app designed to help users manage their income, expenses, and savings in a simple and intuitive way.
-It includes both a backend and a mobile app built with Expo.
+It includes both backend and a mobile app built with Expo.

 ## Features